 KaniWani – Not actually an extension but a very handy website you should use.
 You just log in with your WaniKani credentials and this site lets you practice vocabulary the other way around.
 Gives you the English word and wants you to enter the Japanese equivalent.
 Now you really see if you know a word by heart.
 You’ll be surprised how much more difficult it is this way around especially because you never learned them like this.

 WaniConjugation – Just wrote about the great Genki Conjugation app the other day but if you’re a WK user you should check out this awesome (and free) site.
-You can freely choose which forms you want to train and select the different WK levels where the words shall be chosen from.
+You can freely choose which forms you want to train and select the different WK levels which the words shall be chosen from.
 I personally prefer the Genki app for verb and adjective conjugational training but choose for yourself.

 Deuendecat – A Japanese sentence looper sorted after WK levels.
 Just select a level from the right sidebar and treat yourself to some Japanese sentences which use Kanji you already learned.

 I tried busing it with Safari (which is my main browser) but I just couldn’t get it to work then switched to Chrome.
 It’s now my WaniKani extensions browser which is kinda neat as well because it keeps things really separated.

-There are tons of useful extension out there I just picked the ones for this article which I still use and would recommend to anybody because they make reviewing a lot more comfortable.
+There are tons of useful extensions out there I just picked the ones for this article that I still use and would recommend to anybody because they make reviewing a lot more comfortable.
 If you have any that you like and can’t review without – please share them in the comments.
 Always happy to get new input.

 WaniKani Override – Adds an ignore button which lets WaniKani ignore a wrong answer you have given.
 Very handy if you mistakenly input a wrong which happens a lot to me.
 Of course, you should use this responsibly but that should be clear from the start.
 In the end, you’re learning Japanese for yourself and not to impress someone with the speed you climb the WaniKani levels.